daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

 These goods are 'enjoyed only in fixed proportions'.
-E.g., left and right shoes (1:1) bicycle frames and wheels (1:2) or, perhaps, baking powder and flour (1:40) for someone who only eats soda bread.
-We will give a specific functional form for this later.
+E.g., left and right shoes (1:1) bicycle frames and wheels (1:2) or, perhaps, baking powder and flour (1:40) for someone who only eats soda bread.^[ \textcolor{red}{Warning:} These are not the same as the 'complements' and 'substitutes' in demand functions which we will see you later, referring to the impact of changing prices.]

 ## Choices are subject to constraints